 The step well, Muskin Bhanvi, is located near the temple of Manikesvara.
 There are several shrines within the steps of the structure, which spread out from under the temple.
 Also, read 10 Popular Historical Monuments Sites In Karnataka.

-In order to promote the wells and temples in the village, Lakkundi Utsav is held annually over two days.
+To promote the wells and temples in the village, Lakkundi Utsav is held annually over two days.

 8. Navlakhi Vav, Vadodara